 To tell the truth, I was sitting there for a while before I could write this.
 I was still thinking about what it was actually all about.
 There were a lot of things to mull over, like cultural influences that made the plot flow along–though it was not as clear what the plot was at times.
 Yes, it was about Aga’s discoveries of the letters and how he finally delivered it to the supposed recipient.
 But there was so much more surrounding the overall story.
 It was about a town with an enriched historical background.
 It was also a town where the elders lived for many generations yet the young generation wanted to leave the place–feeling restricted by it.

 I think the soundtrack played an important part into the movie itself because it actually made up for emotional efforts in here where different scenes were paved out.
-It was actually 30 minutes or so into the film that I gave up trying to see the point of the movie.
+It was actually thirty minutes or so into the film that I gave up trying to see the point of the movie.
 But then I soon realized there was no point.
 At least it was not definite.
 There were random stories going on and weaving itself with both subtle and not so subtle moments that would then contributed a bigger part to the overall plot.
 It was surrounding Aga and how he later discovered why others loved this town so much.
 The town he wanted to escape from yet ironically seek resort at after his failure to find success in Taipei.
 The song “Don’t Wanna” playing in the background while Aga was frustrated or reliving past memories made it even more intense.

 Contrary to the hectic feeling that “Don’t Wanna” contained, “As Happy As Can Be” brought out so much liveliness and enthusiasm that was meant to vibrate everyone around.
 It was sort of tying back to how it didn’t matter if things did not make sense or how anything around the town did not make sense; it was all right to be like that.
 That was a great collaboration among the band members.

 During the process of recruitment and construction of the band, it also unfolded a lot of subtle yet obvious reasons why Aga wanted to leave the town so much.
 How was he able to survive or stay sane at a town with so much randomness and/or nonsense?
-The people seemed to pour in from everywhere or mix of cultures.
-But it was an amazing sight at the same time to illustrate the amount of cultures that were in place for the story context.
+The people seemed to pour in from everywhere or mixes of cultures.
+But it was an amazing sight at the same time to illustrate the number of cultures that were in place for the story context.
 People from different regions coming together and giving us viewers a lot to think about.
 How were they to co-exist with so many differences?
 Through different conversations and/or arguments, we were able to see different perspectives–from the older generation to younger ones, from men to women, or just the differences of regions–as mentioned before.
 All in all, there was a sense of overwhelming feeling surrounding such influences.

 As the story moved along, there were many other things to discover than the surface of the multi-cultural aspect that the town contained.
 There was a sense of unification among the people.
 They were proud of who they were and were not afraid to let others know about them.
 Like how the Town Council Representative insisted on forming a local band instead of bringing in outside cultures–or other forms of popular culture into the town.